 - Know the Signs of Heatstroke In Dogs and What To Do

 - Never Ever Leave Your Dog Alone in A car

 1. Keep Your Dog Hydrated

 Offering your dog some fresh and cool water is the simplest yet the most effective way to beat the summer heat.
 It is recommended that you carry around a portable water bottle when you take your dog for a walk.
 If you leave your dog at home alone, always make sure there is clean accessible water for your dog and that there is air conditioning because the inside of a house can get very hot in 90-degree weather.

 2. Enjoy Some Water Activities

 As much as humans love the ocean or the pool on a hot summer day, dogs do as well.
-There is not a better way to cool off than going for a swim.
-Don’t have a body of water near you, go to your closest store and buy a kiddie pool for your dog to enjoy or just simply set up water sprinklers for your pup to play with.
+There is no better way to cool off than going for a swim.
+Don’t have a body of water near you, go to your closest store and buy a kiddie pool for your dog to enjoy, or just simply set up water sprinklers for your pup to play with.

 3. Avoid the Midday Heat